johnosullivan/esp32-iridium-modem/README.md

 ## Overview

 The purpose of this library is to provide a drop-in solution for interactions on the Iridium Satellite network using AT commands.
-The library uses the ESP32 UART bus with different queues/pthread to mange messages in an asynchronous or synchronous way.
+The library uses the ESP32 UART bus with different queues/pthread to manage messages in an asynchronous or synchronous way.

 ## Dependencies